qtrade-exchange/integration-tools/docker/README.md

  - Blockchain data, wallets, and all data persisted between restarts needs to be in a single root directory (`/home/docker/data`).
 Binaries and other files that don't change should be below this directory.
 This allows easily mounting a volume for persisted data
  - Node/wallet should be able to run in an 'offline' mode and still perform signing/transaction creation/etc.
  - A good system for automatically loading wallets/keys into the container is a plus
+ - Ideally caching would be reasonably optimized.
+Build steps that change more often should be as late as possible, while core dependencies should be setup first.
+See https://docs.docker.com/develop/develop-images/dockerfile_best-practices/#leverage-build-cache for more information.

 ## Docker compose: